Kotlin/KEEP/proposals/sealed-interface-freedom.md

 now forms a directed acyclic graph (DAG).
 Also, there is a possibility that enum classes implement sealed interfaces.
 In this case, all the enum entries of the corresponding enum class are included as a part of this DAG (effectively treating `enum class` and a special case of a `sealed class` with object-only subclasses).
-The algorithm will cover `is T` type tests (when `T` is a part of this DAG) and instance euqality tests for objects and enum entries that are part of this DAG.
+The algorithm will cover `is T` type tests (when `T` is a part of this DAG) and instance equality tests for objects and enum entries that are part of this DAG.

 > Note, that we _do not_ propose to add support for non-sealed interfaces and classes into the exhaustiveness analysis